flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Automatically Import SimBrief Data
     - Imports latest SimBrief flight automatically when starting the flyPad.
 - Error Reporting
-    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and fix issues with the aircraft.
+    - Enables error reports to be sent to Sentry.io to allow the FlyByWire team to easier find and resolve issues with the aircraft.
 - TELEX:
     - Enables free text and live map ([FlyByWire Live Map](https://flybywiresim.com/map/){target=new}).